Owen Sound Transportation Company

-The Owen Sound Transportation Company Limited is a Crown agency of the Government of Ontario responsible for operating seasonal ferry services within Ontario, Canada.
+The Owen Sound Transportation Company Limited (OSTC) is a Crown agency of the Government of Ontario responsible for operating seasonal ferry services within Ontario, Canada.
 OSTC is based in Owen Sound and was originally established in 1921 as a private company until it was fully acquired by the Government of Ontario in 1973.

 The agency operates the MS Chi-Cheemaun between Tobermory and South Baymouth; the MV Niska I between Moosonee and Moose Factory Island; the MV Pelee Islander, and MV Pelee Islander II between Kingsville/Leamington and Pelee Island.
 The MV Pelee Islander is also operated between Pelee Island and Sandusky, Ohio.

 History

 Establishment

 The Owen Sound Transportation Company was established by businessmen in the Owen Sound area in 1921.
 These included W. G. Hay, president; J. H. Hay, vice president; and J. Garvey, secretary-treasurer.
 These three men were also associated with the Owen Sound-based North American Bent Chair Company.
 Their objective was to use the company's steamship, SS Michipicoten, in freight-only service from Owen Sound to isolated communities along the north shore of Lake Huron and Manitoulin Island.

 It is likely the intended purpose of the navigation company was to procure the materials necessary for the manufacture of the North American Bent Chair Company's Bentwood furniture, as well as the transportation of packaged freight from Owen Sound.
 It was the objective of the officers of the firm to carry on the business of the furniture manufacturer as a subsidiary of Owen Sound Transportation Company (OSTC).